mui/material-ui/docs/data/material/components/chips/chips.md

 ## Multiline chip

 By default, Chips displays labels only in a single line.
-To have them support multiline content, add `height:auto` to the Chip component, and `whiteSpace: normal` to the `label` styles.
+To have them support multiline content, use the `sx` prop to add `height:auto` to the Chip component, and `whiteSpace: normal` to the `label` styles.

 {{"demo": "MultilineChips.js"}}